 You can spend a length of time together...when not in bed

-...but, you still definitely wanna bone their brains out
+...but, you still definitely HAVE PHYSICAL CHEMISTRY

 Conversely, you gotta make sure what you're starting isn't just a super great, platonic friendship (which are needed, too, duh).
-There has got to be a sizzling, sexual attraction.
+There has got to be a sizzling, physical attraction.
 If it cools right away—as in, one month in—that isn't super promising.

 You guys laugh at the same things

 A matching, or at least similar, sense of humor is crucial.
 A particularly facetious friend of mine once tried to date a dude who didn't understand sarcasm and, well...he thought she was being serious and thus, frankly a total bitch.
 Needless to say (but here I go anyway), they did not have a long shelf-life together.
 If you can't laugh together, there is zero future.